aliasaswad/CarND-Advanced-Lane-Lines-P2/README.md

 In this project, my goal is to write a software pipeline to identify the lane boundaries in a video.
 A detailed writeup of the project is provided to givie more insight about the steps we went through to achive or goal in the project.

+## Overview
+---
+Detect lane lines on any road is a somthing common that performed by all drivers to keep the vehicles within the lane lines.
+That will insure safe traffic and minimim collisions.
+In this project we will discuss how to apply differents techniques to identify and plot the inside road lanes lines.

 The Project
 ---